new-Rodin/Martian-Core-Analysis/README.md

 - **How to Run**:
     1. Open the file on **Kaggle** and run it directly.
     2. The dataset is publicly available.
+    3. There are four parameters in the `detect_anomalies` function.
+1st is file path,2nd is no. of components for KNN,3rd is no. of epochs for autoencoders and last one is accuracy upto which anomaly has to be detected.

 ---